ChillOut Festival team talk queer country pride in Daylesford

 Sit back, ChillOut

 NW: ChillOut has become known as the biggest and longest-running country queer Pride event in regional Australia.
-What do you think that this is a testament to?
-Why do you think it has become such an historic landmark event?
+What do you think this is a testament to?
+Why do you think it has become such a historic landmark event?

 EI: I believe that lends to the community.
 It was an idea for connection and having a meeting place for LGBTQI+ communities in regional Victoria.
 It actually started as a picnic.